GKephart/https-contact-form/README.md

 ### Configuring Containers to Use HTTPS
 * add `/starter-code/production.conf` to your projects `/production.conf`
 	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
 * add `/starter-code/production-doceker-compose.yml` to your project's `/docker-compose.yml` \
 	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
 3. run `mkdir dh-param` in your project on the host machine.
 4. run `sudo openssl dhparam -out dh-param/dhparam-2048.pem 2048` in your project on the host machine.
 5. run `docker-compose up -d`
-### Make read
+### Configuring cron for automated reissuing of SSL certs.
 **To Be Added Later** see original documentation at the top.